Surfing the Dark Web Safely – Keep Yourself Safe

 The Dark Web is definitely not a child’s playground and certainly not a place for you to blindly stumble in and navigate carelessly.
 There are many illegal, disgusting, and notorious activities going on on the Dark Web.

-But if you really need to venture in, take the necessary precautions and follow through the steps above carefully.
-Take note that both security and anonymity are paramount here and they are in your hands, so always exercise extreme caution when navigating your way around.
+But if you want to browse the Dark Web, take the necessary precautions and carefully follow the steps above.
+Note that security and anonymity are paramount here and are in your hands, so always exercise extreme caution when navigating your way around.
 Stay alert and be careful, as always you should.

 Editorial